 Vietnam is one of the best solo travel destinations for female travellers.
-Travellers can enjoy an array of activities between cities, towns, and the coast of Vietnam.
-Plus, Vietnam is a budget-friendly country where you don’t have to spend a lot of money.
+Travellers can enjoy various activities between cities, towns, and the coast of Vietnam.
+Plus, Vietnam is a budget-friendly country where you don’t have to spend much money.
 Definitely a perk for solo travellers!

 When you are travelling solo in Vietnam, you can easily get around the country and enjoy all the beauty Vietnam has to offer.
-And when you spend 3 weeks in Vietnam, you can see all the highlights of the country.
+And when you spend 3 weeks in Vietnam, you can see the country’s highlights.

 Keep reading and find out how you can see all the best highlights in my Vietnam 3 week itinerary.
-I included some of the best places in Vietnam in just a few short weeks so you can make the best of your solo travel journey in Vietnam.
+I included some of the best places in Vietnam in my Vietnam solo travel itinerary so you can make the best of your time in this beautiful country.